clojure-emacs/cider/README.md

 * <kbd>C-c C-n, C-c C-p</kbd>: Move between the current and previous prompts in the REPL buffer.
 Pressing RET on a line with old input copies that line to the newest prompt.

 * <kbd>TAB</kbd>: Complete symbol at point.
+* <kbd>C-c C-d</kbd>: Display doc string for the symbol at point.
+If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
+* <kbd>C-c C-j</kbd>: Display JavaDoc (in your default browser) for the symbol at point.
+If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol

 ### Macroexpansion buffer commands: